 After many years of research in theoretical computer science, he has turned his attention to accessibility technology research, especially technology for deaf, deaf-blind, hard-of-hearing, and blind people.
 He continues to work in design and analysis of algorithms, cache performance of algorithms, network algorithms for media-on-demand, and data compression algorithms.
 He has continuing interests in automata-based computational complexity theory and distributed computing.

-He has supervised or co-supervised twenty-six students on their Ph.D. dissertations and seven on their M.S. theses.
+He has supervised or co-supervised twenty-seven students on their Ph.D. dissertations and seven on their M.S. theses.
 He has supervised numerous undergraduate research projects, including projects of two students who received the CRA Outstanding Undergraduate Award.
 From 1994 to 2005, as part of the DO-IT Project, he held a one-week summer workshop for disabled high school students, encouraging them to pursue college programs and careers in science, mathematics, and engineering.
 In 2006 he organized the Vertical Mentoring Workshop for the Blind in Science, Technology, Engineering, and Mathematics.
 He organized the Summer Academy for Advancing Deaf and Hard of Hearing in Computing in 2007-2013.
 In 2014 he organized the Empowering Blind Students in Science and Engineering Workshop.

 He has served as an Area Editor for the Journal of the Association of Computing Machinery, Editor for SIAM Journal on Computing, an Associate Editor for the Journal of Computer and System Sciences, and Theory of Computing Systems.
 He is currently on the Editorial Boards for ACM Transactions on Accessible Computing and Communications of the ACM.